SAP/cf-html5-apps-repo-cli-plugin/README.md

 these service instances.
 If one of the flows invoked by the CF HTML5 Applications Repository CLI Plugin fails in the middle, these artifacts may remain in the current space.

+#### Self-signed Certificates

+Note, that on macOS Cloud Foundry CLI itself (does not support)[https://github.com/cloudfoundry/cli/issues/1263] the `SSL_CERT_FILE` and `SSL_CERT_DIR`.
+Therefore, running the CLI commands is only possible if at least one of two conditions is met:
+  * The login was done with `cf login --skip-ssl-validation`, and all subsequent CLI commands ignore certificate issues
+  * The certificate of Cloud Foundry deployment was installed on machine, where CLI is running

+Trying to use both `--skip-ssl-validation` and `SSL_CERT_FILE` will result in commands, targeting Cloud Foundry Cloud Controller, executed without certificate validation, and commands targeting services (e.g. HTML5 Applications Repository) will check server certificate using `SSL_CERT_FILE`.

 ## Limitations